Discrimination Complaint Procedure for Faculty/Staff

 An employee who participates in dispute resolution has the right to do so without fear of retaliation.
 It will be made clear that retaliation against an employee, a student or a witness who has filed a discrimination complaint will result in appropriate sanctions or other disciplinary action as covered by collective bargaining agreements, and/or applicable University policies.

-If a faculty or staff member wishes to file an informal or formal complaint with the Affirmative Action Officer/Title IX Coordinator using the SUNY Charge of Discrimination form, he or she must do so within 90 calendar days following the alleged discriminatory act.
-Although neither informal nor formal complaints may be made anonymously, SUNY Fredonia ensures the privacy of all parties involved.
+If a faculty or staff member wishes to file an informal or formal complaint with the Affirmative Action Officer/Title IX Coordinator using the SUNY Charge of Discrimination form, they must do so within 180 calendar days following the alleged discriminatory act.
+Although neither informal nor formal complaints may be made anonymously, the University ensures the privacy of all parties involved.

 If a complainant elects to have the matter dealt with in an informal manner, the Affirmative Action Officer/Title IX Coordinator will attempt to reasonably resolve the problem to the mutual satisfaction of the parties.
 The complainant and the respondent will receive notification of the agreed-upon resolution.